 - CaV 1.2 channel regulation by calcium-dependent kinases and phosphatases

 - hERG channel regulation by Rho GTPases and protein phosphorylation

 - Rac GTPase signaling through the Ser/Thr protein phosphatase, PP5, in brain

 - acute effects of ethanol exposure on brain function

-David L. Armstrong, Ph.D., is head of the Membrane Signaling Group.
+David L. Armstrong, Ph.D., serves as group leader of the Membrane Signaling Group.
 Armstrong was trained in neurophysiology at the California Institute of Technology and received his Ph.D. in 1978.
 Following postdoctoral research at University College London, the Salk Institute and the University of California in Los Angeles, Armstrong joined the intramural research program within NIEHS as Head of the Membrane Signaling Group in 1987.
 He became a tenured Research Physiologist in 1994.